catpea/catpea-project/database/furkies-purrkies/poem-1695/index.md

 The really big deal about AI,
 is that it cures aging so that we don’t have to die.

-It will just fix our bodies heal, that is a really big deal.
+It will just fix the way our bodies heal, that is a really big deal.

 ---